 Once installed, everything worked perfectly.
 The system is far more advanced than what it replaced.
 The Ring doorbells and cameras allow me to “see” if the alarm is tripped.

 I can also observe my five Wyze Cams — which cost $20 each — so I can confirm for the monitoring station and the police if there is an actual burglar or if it’s just a false alarm.
 Somewhere around 99% of alarm calls are false and they are an extremely low priority for police as a result.
-The fact that I have visual confirmation is helpful to me and the police.
+The fact that I have visual confirmation would be helpful to me and the police.

-I am obsessed with fire protection and carbon monoxide risks, so after the fact I bought two Ring smoke, fire and carbon monoxide “listeners.”
+I am obsessed with fire protection and carbon monoxide risks, so after the fact, I bought two Ring smoke, fire and carbon monoxide “listeners.”
 They partner with your existing fire and carbon monoxide detectors to alert the Ring of danger.
 They were $35 each at Best Buy.

 The challenge I will face over time is how well I do maintaining the system.
 The door and window contacts are wireless and need to be charged occasionally.
 The monitoring may eventually go up in price to a point where it is not a deal.
 Hackers could gain access to my system, as has happened with Ring cameras.

 Again, my downside is tiny in cost and time.
-Given the quality of self install systems, I don’t think I will ever go back to a traditional one!
+Given the quality of self-install systems, I don’t think I will ever go back to a traditional one!